Get Rates Near You!

 About UFB

 Because UFB is solely an online bank, it works best for consumers comfortable with digital banking.
-Along with money market accounts, UFB offers savings accounts and mortgages.
-Because of this, UFB can offer some of the most competitive APYs in the market.
+In addition to money market accounts, UFB offers savings accounts and mortgages, which allows it to offer some of the most competitive APYs in the market.

 Key Features